 NEW: Special Eclipse shows & activities

 The United States will experience a full solar eclipse in August 2017 and the path of totality will travel through Idaho!
 The Whittenberger Planetarium will recognize and explain this event at several public planetarium shows in August.
-These public shows will be on Thursday, August 10th at 7:00pm, Friday, August 11th at 7:00pm, and Tuesday, August 15th at 5:30 and 7:00pm.
+These public shows will be on Thursday, August 10th at 7:00pm (SOLD OUT), Friday, August 11th (SOLD OUT) at 7:00pm (SOLD OUT), and Tuesday, August 15th at 5:30 (SOLD OUT) and 7:00pm (SOLD OUT).
 Get an overview of the constellations, planets, and moon we can see in the August skies, learn about eclipses and how to properly observe them, and build an eclipse viewer following the program.

 Plan to arrive early as reservations will be forfeited to walk-ins 10 minutes before show time.
 Walk-ins who are unable to get a seat for the planetarium program will be provided with a mini-lecture on the science and safety of eclipse viewing and build an eclipse viewer.
 Everyone attending should bring an unflattened, empty cereal box if you would like to build a pinhole projector for eclipse viewing.

 NEW: Eclipse Stories from Around the World with Jim Cogan and Amy Truksa: August 10th, 2017 at 5:45pm.
 Purchase your reservation here.

 NOTE: if you are an employee or a student of The C of I please call Kinga Britschgi for Public Show reservations.